sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 ## Creating my USB-B
 ---------------------------------------------------------------------------------------------------------------

 -   The deployment steps in this guide depend on the sample configuration files included in USB-B. Therefore, it is recommended to create your own USB-B before starting the deployment process.
-To do so, please complete the [Create My USB-B](#create-my-usb-b).

 -   Contents of the configuration files included in USB-B are a sample that you may change according to your branding and manufacturing choices.
 However, the file names and hierarchy of the folders and files must be the same as demonstrated in this guide in order to align your deployment procedure with this guide.